roeltimmerman/Airbnb-Valentines-Day/README.md

 We expect that there will be an increase in demand for Airbnb accomodations during Valentine's Day.
 When demand increases, hosts are allowed to charge higher prices for their accomodations.
 Therefore, we expect the average price of Airbnb listings to increase during Valentines's Day.
 Moreover, we expect that more accommodations for 2 people are likely to be booked, as couples usually celebrate Valentine's Day.
 Lastly, we expect to see a difference in the number of bookings during Valentin's day to be bigger in large cities.

 ## Data
 The data used in this research project was obtained from [Inside Airbnb](http://insideairbnb.com/).
 For this research, we looked into the data starting from two weeks before Valentine's Day 2022 (January 31st) untill two weeks after Valentine's day 2022 (February 18th) February (year).
 We created a dummy variable that indicates whether it is Valentine's Day or not.
 This allows us to compare the effect of Valentine's Day with other, 'normal' days.
-For this analysis, we compare four major cities in Europe: Paris, Amsterdam, Rome and Madrid.
+For this analysis, we compare three major cities in Europe: Paris, Rome and Madrid.

 ## Method and results
 **Method**

-As discussed above Data from Inside Airbnb will be used to look at 4 different cities in Europe regarding their Airbnb listings in the month of februari and especially Valentine's Day.
+As discussed above Data from Inside Airbnb will be used to look at three different cities in Europe regarding their Airbnb listings in the month of februari and especially Valentine's Day.
 The analysis of the Airbnb data will start with the city Paris, and will later expand to doing the same analysis for the other cities in Europe.

 Analysis: